Burzio's generalization: Theta Role Assignment

-Theta roles (or thematic roles) are bundles of Thematic relations that cluster on one argument.
-Theta roles are assigned in the d-structure, which means that they take place before transformational rules (e.g., movement).
+Theta roles (or thematic roles) are bundles of Thematic relations.
 There are certain theta roles that are more commonly assigned to the subject such as agent and theta roles that are more common to the object such as patient or theme.
-Subjects of ergative verbs bear a theta role that is common to objects, which leads to the hypothesis that in the d-structure the Determiner Phrase subject occupies the object position in the syntactic tree.
+Subjects of unaccusative verbs bear a theta role that is common to objects, which leads to the hypothesis that in the d-structure the Determiner Phrase subject occupies the object position in the syntactic tree.
 The following is a theta grid for the Ergative verb fall, which has the argument structure V[DP___]: